 I first learned about Alaskan Dream Cruises several years ago, when attending a professional travel writers’ networking event.
 After my 2017 cruise with a fellow small-ship operator, I was intrigued to experience how different – or how similar – ADC was to other companies in the same part of the industry.
 I had the chance to discover that on a September 2021 cruise (rescheduled from 2020, of course!).

-Based on my experience, I wanted to write an Alaskan Dream Cruises review for you, the reader who might be considering whether this company and their itineraries are the right Alaska cruise for you.
+Based on my experience, I wanted to write an Alaskan Dream Cruises review for you, the reader who might be considering whether this company and its itineraries are the right Alaska cruise for you.
 There are lots of considerations when choosing to invest in an Alaska cruise – whether that’s a mega-ship or a small ship like ADC operates – and this post will give you the intimate, honest details of my weeklong experience aboard the Alaskan Dream.

 Read on to learn more about what it’s like on an Alaskan Dream Cruise – with plenty of photos to inspire you too!

 In this post, I promote travel to a region that is the Lingít Aaní of the Tlingit people.
 With respect, I make a formal land acknowledgment, extending my appreciation and respect to the past and present people of these lands.
 To learn more about the peoples who call these lands home, I invite you to explore Native Land.

 Different Alaskan Dream Cruises Itineraries

 Alaskan Dream Cruises offers a number of different itineraries sailing around Southeast Alaska; they have 10 different routes planned for 2024, including the one that I did in 2021, Alaska’s Glacier Bay & Island Adventure.
 I’ll share more detail about my specific experience below, but I wanted to highlight some of the overall details to show you how almost anyone can find an Alaskan Dream Cruises itinerary they want to experience.